Home| Search

 • the job you will be working in, requires as a minimum academic prerequisite, this degree.
 Check the authoritative Occupational Outlook Handbook which lists the academic requirements of jobs.

-The INS has been carefully scrutinizing H-1 applications for computer software specialists.
+Immigration has been carefully scrutinizing H-1 applications for computer software specialists.
 It would be prudent to consult legal counsel for an update before filing your application.

 To Top Return to the top of this page